Plant of the Week: Pepper, Ornamental

 Plant breeders looking for the perfect ornamental pepper usually pander to the wimps among us and select from low heat sorts.
-Chilly Chili is a 2002 All-America Annual Selection winner that will be available next spring.
+Chilly Chili is a 2002 All-America Annual Selection winner that is available for purchase now.

 Chilly Chili is a compact ornamental pepper that produces a heavy load of mild, two-inch long, erect chilies.
 The chilies start green, and then change through chartreuse and orange on their way to a deep, waxy red.
 Because the plant is indeterminate in its growth habit, it has fruit in all stages of development and gives a handsome blend of colors throughout the summer and fall.
 The indeterminate growth habit means that plants will have fruit on display from July until frost, with the plant getting more grand as the season progresses.

 When Columbus glided into Hispaniola in 1492 looking for spices and a shortcut to Cathay, he found the natives growing a plant that put the peppercorn of the Indian continent to shame for its heat and taste.
 But lacking suitable verbiage to describe the fire generated by the new herb, the Spaniards chose to call it by the familiar name of pimiento, or pepper.
 The Spanish who interbred with the native population and settled Mexico called the plant chilli.

 The culinary roots of chili are uncertain, but it seems likely that it may have spread to the United States from the Mexican laundry ladies who washed shirts for soldiers fighting in the border wars of the1830's and 40's.
 In addition to their laundry detail, they brewed a chili-laden concoction affectionately called son-of-a-bitch stew.
 After Texas became a state, the chuck wagons on the cattle drives helped spread its fame.